LePhenix47/HRnet-Data-Table_npm-package/README.md

 ## Usage

-Here's an example of how to use HRnet Data Table in your React components:
+Here's an example of how to use Data Table in your React components:

 ```javascript
 //DataTable